visvar/visvar.github.io/README.md

 ### Media Assets

 Media names must match the publication's key in the table.
-The pattern usually is lastnameYearKeyword (example: heyen2020clavis).
+The pattern is lastnameYearFirstWord (example: heyen2020clavis).
+**The smaller thumbnail versions of images are generated automatically.**

 - [assets/img](./assets/img/) for images
   - [assets/img/teaser/](./assets/img/teaser/) for publication teasers (must be .png)